 (Everyone rises.
-Bailiff and deputy bailiff lead the jury to the jury room to vote on the verdict.
+Bailiff leads the jury to the jury room to vote on the verdict.
 An attorney should be with them in the jury room to answer any questions.
 Upon arriving at a consensus, they return to the courtroom to announce the verdict.)

 (During the 10 minutes allowed for the jury to deliberate, the judge convenes other students in the Court of Public Opinion, asking them the same questions the jury will answer.
-If there is time afterward, he invites students to ask him questions.)
-Please be seated.
+If there is time afterward, he/she invites students to ask him/her questions.)

+JUDGE: Please be seated.